 One on One After School Lessons

 The best way to master the horn is with private horn lessons.
-Choose either 30 or 60 minute weekly lessons to participate in solo and ensemble, compete in solo competitions, get ready for high school band, and prepare for college auditions and community bands.
+Choose either 30 or 60 minute weekly lessons to touch up your school music, participate in solo and ensemble, compete in solo competitions, get ready for high school band, and prepare for college auditions and community bands.

 Recruit Horn Players into Your Program

-Show off the horn's full performance capabilities to potential horn players.
-Have a one time sectional to boost those festival passages.
-Demonstrate exercises to increase range, flexibility, and extended techniques.
+Host a sectional during the band class.
+Give every horn student individual attention.
+Recruit beginners and start your new horns with specialized instruction and show off the horn's full performance capabilities to potential horn players.
+Have a one time sectional to boost those difficult and exposed festival passages.
+Host demonstrations of exercises to increase range, flexibility, and extended techniques.